MarcGose/AWSD_PopGen/README.md

 The reference assembly used for mapping and representation of a western North Atlantic individual in the dataset can be found here: https://www.dnazoo.org/assemblies/Lagenorhynchus_acutus

-Manuscript "Stranding collections uncover broad-scale connectivity in a pelagic marine predator, the Atlantic white‑sided dolphin (Lagenorhynchus acutus)" currently under revision.
+Manuscript "Stranding collections uncover broad-scale connectivity in a pelagic marine predator, the Atlantic white‑sided dolphin (Lagenorhynchus acutus)" is available here: https://tinyurl.com/4snpphjt

 M.Sc.
 Marc-Alexander Gose
 Ph.D. candidate in conservation genetics